MohamedAmeer91/Python/README.md

 # Python
-Training with Python for ML and AI
+Training with Python for AI